JPMorgan posts first loss since 2004, a blow to Dimon

-Jamie Dimon, JPMorgan Chase & Co Inc's (JPM.N) hard-charging chief executive, looked a bit more vulnerable on Friday after the bank took a $7.2 billion (4.5 billion pounds) hit from litigation expenses and posted its first quarterly loss since 2004.
+JPMorgan Chase & Co Inc's (JPM.N) hard-charging chief executive, Jamie Dimon, looked a bit more vulnerable on Friday after the bank took a $7.2 billion hit from penalties, expected future litigation and other legal matters, reporting its first quarterly loss since 2004.

-In unusually humble language for a CEO once lionized on Wall Street and in Washington, Dimon said that the first loss under his leadership was "very painful for me personally."
+In unusually humble language for a CEO once lionized on Wall Street and in Washington, Dimon acknowledged that the first loss under his leadership was "very painful for me personally."

 JPMorgan reported a loss of $380 million, or 17 cents per share, for the third quarter.
 A year earlier it posted a profit of $5.71 billion, or $1.40 a share.